 If you are a current team member and you are thinking about resigning from PostHog, we encourage you to speak with your manager or the people team to discuss your reasons for wanting to leave.
 While we don't want to persuade anyone who is unhappy to stay, you may find that the best solution involves changing things here at PostHog, rather than going somewhere else.

 If resignation is the only solution after you have discussed your concerns, please send an email communicating your intention to resign to your manager or the people team.
 We will then start a discussion around what is needed for the handover.

 In this case, we are letting the team member go.

 This is generally for performance reasons or because the company's needs have changed and the role can no longer be justified.
 If the decision is down to performance issues, we will have already communicated feedback to the individual and given them time to take the feedback on board.
 However, performance issues sadly can't always be resolved, which means we might ultimately need to end someone's employment.

-We will usually ask you to stop working immediately.
-If you have been with us for at least 3 months, you will be paid 4 months of salary as severance.
-Otherwise, you will be paid 1 month of salary as severance.
+We will usually ask the team member to stop working immediately.
+If they have been with us for at least 3 months, they will be paid 4 months of salary as severance.
+Otherwise, they will be paid 1 month of salary as severance.